 The portfolio is made up primarily of investments which are listed, i.e. traded on a regulated stock exchange, and some unlisted investments.
-Gains and losses in the year are either:
+Gains and losses are either:

 - realised, usually arising when investments are sold; or - unrealised, being the difference from cost on those investments still held at the year end.